Livioni/livioni.github.io/_pages/about.md

 # 👨‍🎓 About Me

 I'm a post-graduate student at Automation School, Beijing Institute of Technology, and received B.Eng. degree from the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT).
 As a member of the [State Key Laboratory of Intelligent Control and Decision of Complex Systems](https://csicdgz.bit.edu.cn/sysgk/index.htm), I’m supervised by [Vice Prof. Zhan Yufeng](https://ray-zhan.github.io/).
-My research interests include cloud resource management and Reinforcement Learning.
+My research interests include Edge Intelligence and Reinforcement Learning.

 *The people who are crazy enough to think that they can change the world, are the ones who do.*